-1 Outline your jurisdiction's state aid policy and track record of compliance and enforcement.
+Outline your jurisdiction's state aid policy and track record of compliance and enforcement.
+What is the general attitude towards subsidies in your system?

 Portugal has a sound relation with the European Commission in state aid matters, aimed at complying with the applicable EU Treaty provisions, implementing regulations, soft law and the decisional acquis of EU courts and of the European Commission in state aid matters.
-For instance, in 2016 no recovery decision was adopted by the European Commission addressed to Portugal.
+For instance, in 2017 no recovery decision was adopted by the European Commission addressed to Portugal.